george-avr/loldle-solver/README.md

 ### 5. Follow prompts

 * Enter your guess in LoLdle
-* Input the feedback provided by the game
+* Input the feedback exactly as shown in the game
-* The solver will suggest the best next guesses
+* The solver will suggest optimal next guesses

 ---